Badgerati/Pode/README.md

 The last line is to write the JSON response.
 Anyone hitting `http://localhost:8080/api/ping` will be greeted back with `{ "value": "pong" }`.

-If you wanted a POST endpoint that created a user, and a GET endpoint to get details of a user, then it would roughly look as follows:
+If you wanted a POST endpoint that created a user, and a GET endpoint to get details of a user (returning a 404 if the user isn't found), then it would roughly look as follows:

 ```powershell
 Server -Port 8080 {